raspdevpy/ccdoc/guide/CodeReferences/ref.v2_components.md

 }
 ```

-#### Row structure
+#### Rows
-Row allows you to include multiple buttons at once (up to 5 buttons per row).
-Buttons are like the normal button curl.
-Read more about button at [$button](../Text/Components/button.md)
+Rows allow you to include multiple buttons at once (up to 5 buttons per row).
+Buttons are like the normal button curl, read more about button curl format at [$button](../Text/Components/button.md).
-the structure is:
 ```
 {row:
 	{button: button 1 details}